Wrights Hill Reserve: Exploring the Intersection of History and Nature

 Restoration Start 1988 by the Karori Lions Club

-Public Access Guided tours available on select holidays
+Public Access Guided tours on select holidays

 World War II Fortifications